lbelfield/mse-eme/README.md

 - `<video src="/path/to/file.mp4">`

 - then extend it with MSE and try loading video and audio segments into it
-- Read them off disk to begin with (Don't need a manifest)
+- Read them off disk to begin with
+- Then read from a manifest
 - Have a play with ffmpeg too
-to cut your big mp4 video into audio and video chunks, at different bitrates
+to cut big mp4 video into audio and video chunks, at different bitrates

 ## Bitrate Switcher Requirements: